-This fruit crisp recipe is inspired by my loving Sicilian Nonna, Frances Davi-Cardinalli.
+Celebrate Labor day with this fruit crisp recipe, inspired by my loving Sicilian Nonna, Frances Davi-Cardinalli.
 I use Sicilian flavors from a dried fig and nut mix to give dimension to this family favorite recipe.
 We also add fresh grated nutmeg, it’s delicious.

 I love that this dessert has huge layers of seasonal fruit.
 It’s a fast and easy ‘end of summer’ recipe that we make every Labor Day using seasonal peaches, boysenberries and raspberries.